 Steel sheds are generally a low-maintenance choice for your garden, as manufacturers like Quality Steel Sheds pre-treat their products, which will not need any further weatherproofing for years, possibly generations.
 The best metal sheds also have a 20-year plus guarantee, which means that it’s not just disposed of in a short period of time.

-To get the metal in the first place requires mining, which isn’t very green, so it’s better to choose a shed made from recycled materials.
+To get the metal in the first place requires mining, which isn’t very green, so it’s better to choose a shed made from recycled materials, that will also enhance your garden decoration.
 (Metal is one of the easiest products to recycle after all.)
 At the end of its life, the shed can be recycled by your local metal merchant, so nothing will go to landfill.

 There are, of course, some issues with metal garden sheds.
 If you live right by the sea, metal sheds could be at risk of corrosion and some metal panels can be torn off during high winds if you opt for a cheap, low quality shed.
 It could also be dangerous to store chemicals or combustible materials in metal sheds and the sheds could become too hot during the summer or experience condensation during the winter.